HLS-PGR-newsletter/HLS-PGR-newsletter/goodnews.md

 ## Funding

-**Jenny MacKay** was awarded funding from PsyPag to run a workshop on how to conduct a systematic review in psychology.
+**Jenny Mackay** was awarded funding from PsyPag to run a workshop on how to conduct a systematic review in psychology.

 ## Thesis submission
 **Diane Ménage** has now successfully submitted her thesis.  *BEST OF LUCK!*